 That’s how the light gets in.

-So as we wrap up our monthly focus on The Power of Acceptance, I would encourage mothers to not only reconsider their definition of perfection, but to learn to accept (and even embrace!) their perfectly imperfect life so it can work its magic!
+I would encourage mothers to not only reconsider their definition of perfection, but to learn to accept (and even embrace!) their perfectly imperfect life so it can work its magic!

 QUESTION: What is your definition of perfect?